-For instructions on how to pair your mobile phone with your Mitel 6940 SIP IP phone, see "Pairing a Bluetooth Device" on page 67.
+For instructions on how to pair your mobile phone with your Mitel 6940 SIP IP phone, see "Pairing a Bluetooth Device".

 Syncing mobile contacts

 When pairing and connecting a mobile phone for the first time, the Mitel 6940 IP phone automatically attempts to sync your mobile contacts to the Directory application.